Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 Two species of invasive Aedes mosquitoes arrived in Claremont and Pomona in 2016-2017: Aedes aegypti, the yellow fever mosquito, and Aedes albopictus, the Asian tiger mosquito.
 Both are small, black mosquitoes with white stripes on their back and legs.
 The large image at the top of the page is of the tiger mosquito; the yellow fever mosquito is very similar.
 These insects bite during the day and can transmit some of the most debilitating and deadly mosquito-borne viral pathogens known to humans, such as Zika, dengue, chikungunya, and yellow fever.
 In California, only dengue fever has been found so far.

 Insecticides must be applied in ways that minimize harm to our pets as well as vulnerable and beneficial wildlife such as hummingbirds, butterflies, ladybugs, honey bees, and dragonflies.
+According to UC IPM,

 RISK OF MOSQUITO BITES BY MONTH IN CALIFORNIA